-[Set out a brief description of the authority of the clerk of works under the clause]
+[Set out a brief description of the authority of the clerk of works under the clause.]

-This extension of the authority of the clerk of works will apply until further notice, but note that his other duties remain unaffected.
+This extension of the authority of the clerk of works will apply until further notice, but note that the clerk of works's other duties remain unaffected.